Skip to main content

 Delete ORDER_STATUS column

-Repeat deletion also for CHANNEL_NAME.
+Repeat the deletion for CHANNEL_NAME.

-F_REVENUE has now the following columns:
+F_REVENUE now contains the following columns:

 • Measures